ertugrulcetin/babylon-cljs/Readme.md

 # Babylon-CLJS - 3D Character Controller Demo

-`babylon-cljs` is a 3D character controller demo prototype project.
+`babylon-cljs` is a 3D character controller prototype project.
 It showcases how to integrate BabylonJS with ClojureScript.
 The project also utilizes a rule engine, with a custom wrapper around `O'Doyle Rules`.

 ## Installation